kmclellan/mstc/CONTRIBUTING.md

 branch name with the GitHub issue number and including a few descriptive words, i.e. `1234_brief_issue_description`.

-We generally maintain release branches for minor versions (e.g.
+In the future we plan to maintain release branches for minor versions (e.g.
-`release-v3.4`) for patching purposes - if you're working on a version- specific bug make sure you branch off of the correct place.
+`release-v1.4`) for patching purposes so if you end up working on a version- specific bug please make sure you branch off of the correct place.

 ### Testing
 Make sure to update or add to the test suite where appropriate; patches and